Takopi's Original Sin: Anime reception

+Accolades

+Manga accolades

 Takopi's Original Sin won the Excellence Prize at the 51st Japan Cartoonists Association Awards in 2022.
 The series ranked third in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
 The series ranked ninth on "The Best Manga 2023 Kono Manga wo Yome!" ranking by Freestyle magazine.
 It was nominated for the 16th Manga Taishō in 2023, and ranked 10th out of 11 nominees; it has been nominated for the 27th Tezuka Osamu Cultural Prize in the same year.
 The manga was nominated for the 54th Seiun Award in the Best Comic category in 2023.

 In February 2022, it was reported that the series surpassed the 2 million views per day on the Shōnen Jump+ platform.
 The first volume sold 41,277 copies in its first week, and the second volume sold 198,505 copies in its first week.
 By May 2022, the manga had over 1.2 million copies in circulation, including digital versions.